It seems that whenever I use the word “never” as in “I’m never going to do that again”, I end up eating my words.

 Before I made the switch to digital video in 2005 I was a still photographer.
 My cameras weren’t digital, they used film.

-For those of you that may have never used film let me give you […]
+For those of you that may have never used film let me […]

 Yesterday, I talked about finding joy discovering the little things in nature and filming them.
 Today I’d like to talk about actually finding these little things.
 At first it may prove difficult or even impossible […]